jawws88/datasci-congressional-data/onboarding/02_development_environment.md

 You should download the Python 3 version.

 ## Clone the Repository
-Before cloning the repository, we recommend you install Git Large File Storage.
+Before cloning the repository, as an optional component, you can install Git Large File Storage.
 [Git Large File Storage](https://git-lfs.github.com/) is an open source Git extension for versioning large files.
-This can be a useful tool for storing large files using Git.
-This will be useful since we will be storing somewhat large source data files in our repository.
+This can be a useful tool for storing large files using Git and for the time being we will be downloading and storing somewhat large source data files in our repository which we then will upload into our database.
+However, this is optional, if you won't be working directly with our ETL processing and processing raw files, you don't necessarily need to worry about this part.

+### Installing Git Large File Storage (Optional)

 To install visit their [home page](https://git-lfs.github.com/) and/or view the installation [wiki instructions](https://github.com/git-lfs/git-lfs/wiki/Installation).